-The selection criteria that will be used to evaluate applications submitted to the Applications for New Awards; Personnel Development to Improve Services and Results for Children with Disabilities--Interdisciplinary Preparation in Special Education, Early Intervention, and Related Services for Personnel Serving Children with Disabilities who have High-Intensity Needs (CFDA 84.325K) competition are the selection criteria for new grants required by the EDGAR general selection criteria menu.
+The selection criteria that will be used to evaluate applications submitted to the Applications for New Awards; Personnel Development to Improve Services and Results for Children with Disabilities--Doctoral Training Consortia Associated with High-Intensity Needs (CFDA 84.325H) competition are the selection criteria for new grants required by the EDGAR general selection criteria menu.
 The maximum score for all of the criteria is 100 points.

-Note: This competition includes one absolute priority and two competitive preference priorities.
+Note: This competition includes one absolute priority and three competitive preference priorities.
 The Department will use peer reviewers to review and score applications on the selection criteria.